Asian Religious Traditions (ART)

-Students of South Asian Religions focus on the origins and early development of the Hindu or Buddhist traditions of India.
-Students work closely with their advisors to develop a program that will best suit their interests and prepare them for a career as a teacher and scholar of South Asian religions.
+The study of South Asian Religions at Brown currently focuses on traditions of the ancient period.
+Students should work closely with the area advisor, Professor James Fitzgerald (Department of Classics), to develop a program that will best suit their interests and prepare them for a career as a teacher and scholar of South Asian religions.

-Applicants should have significant preparation in the academic study of South Asia and South Asian languages, including ordinarily at least two years of Sanskrit.
+Applicants should have significant preparation in the academic study of South Asia and South Asian languages, ordinarily including two years of Sanskrit.

 Students normally take six semesters of course work and then spend two years in the research and writing of the Ph.D. dissertation.
 Depending upon the needs of their particular program, students are encouraged to take courses in other Brown departments that bring them into contact with modern and contemporary contexts of South Asian religions and to seek out opportunities for periods of study and research in India in the course of their graduate careers.

-The Study of ancient South Asian religions requires passing the General Sanskrit reading exam; a Special Sanskrit Reading Exam; and reading proficiency in both German and French.
-Students in this area are encouraged to study Hindi at some point in their careers if at all possible.
+The study of ancient South Asian religions requires passing a General Sanskrit reading exam and a Special Sanskrit reading exam, and attaining reading proficiency in both German and French.
+Students in this area are also encouraged to study Hindi.

 The preliminary examination has two parts.
-The first covers the general history, sources, and themes of Hindu Religions of South Asia.
+The first covers the general history, sources, and themes of the Hindu Religions of South Asia.
 The second covers the broad area and themes within which the student's dissertation research will take place.
-For details, see the handbook.

 - Harold Roth, Professor of Religious Studies, Director of the Contemplative Studies Initiative